hklu21/MyCanvas/README.md

 ```
 then type "yes" to open a new port.
 And then the web application is avaliable at locahost with front-end server runned on port 3001 and back-end server runner on port 3000.

+## Existed Active Accounts:

+If you don't want to sign up new accounts and active them as an admin manully, use the following accounts:

+- admin:
+    - username: admin@uchicago.edu
+    - passwrd:  asd1!

+- teacher:
+    - username: teacher1@uchicago.edu
+    - passwrd:  asd1!

+- student:
+    - username: student1@uchicago.edu
+    - passwrd:  asd1!

 ## Functionality

 ### As a user(Teacher or Student):